maciejdarlak/E-commerce_LiquorStore/README.md

 ## Source Code

-The full source code is maintained in a private repository and can be shared with recruiters or collaborators upon request.
+The full source code is maintained in a private repository and can be shared upon request.

 🔗 Live preview: https://darlak.onrender.com